-The word “church” can have both physical and spiritual meanings.
-We often use “church” to describe a building where Christians gather.
-However, in Christian theology, it primarily refers to the collective body of believers who are united by faith in Jesus Christ.
-The church consists of Jews (who believe in Christ).
-It also consists of Gentiles (who are non-Jews).
+The word “church” can refer to both a physical place and a spiritual reality.
+Many people use “church” to describe a building where Christians gather.
+However, the Bible primarily uses it to describe the body of believers united by faith in Jesus Christ.
+In fact, the question “what is the Church according to the Bible” is a question that leads us to understand the church includes both Jews and Gentiles who believe in Him.

-Spiritually, the church is described in the Bible as the body of Christ, with Jesus serving as its head.
-It is not just a physical structure but a living, spiritual community.
-Beyond its spiritual significance, the church also serves important social functions.
-For example, many churches organize outreach programs such as food drives, community meals, and support groups for those facing struggles like grief, addiction, or unemployment.
-This dual role highlights that the church is both a fellowship of faith and a source of practical help.
+Spiritually, the Bible describes the church in Scripture as the body of Christ, with Jesus as its head.
+It is not merely a physical structure but a living spiritual community.
+At the same time, the church often serves practical needs through outreach such as food drives, community meals, and support groups for those facing grief, addiction, or unemployment.
+This shows that the church is both a fellowship of faith and a source of tangible help.

-In the New Testament, the term translated as “church” is the Greek word ἐκκλησία (ekklēsia), which means “assembly” or “gathered people.”
-The first occurrence of the term in the Bible is found in Matthew chapter 16, where Jesus speaks to Peter.
-In this passage, Peter declares, “You are the Christ, the Son of the living God” (Matthew 16:16).
-Jesus responds by saying He will build His church upon this confession, emphasizing that Peter’s testimony—recognizing Jesus as the Messiah and God’s Son—forms the foundation for the church (Matthew 16:16-18).
+In the New Testament, the word translated as “church” is the Greek term ἐκκλησία (ekklēsia), meaning “assembly” or “gathered people.”
+Its first appearance in the New Testament is in Matthew 16:13-19, where Jesus responds to Peter’s confession: “You are the Christ, the Son of the living God.”
+Jesus then declares that He will build His church on this truth, showing that the church is founded on the revealed identity of Christ as Messiah and Son of God.

-So they said, “Some say John the Baptist, some Elijah, and others Jeremiah or one of the prophets.”
+Well,” they replied, “some say John the Baptist; some, Elijah; some, Jeremiah or one of the other prophets.”

 The earliest identified Christian church is a house church, founded between 233 AD and 256 AD.